hotosm/oeg-reporter/docs/mediawiki-instance-setup.md

 #### Configuring Environment variables

-For get everything working properly with the API you need to update the `.env` configuration file with the mediawiki information collected during the previous steps:
+For get everything working properly with the API you need to update the `.env` configuration file with the mediawiki information collected during the previous steps, if using docker set to https://mediawiki/api.php:
 - `MEDIAWIKI_BOT_NAME`=bot_name
 - `MEDIAWIKI_BOT_PASSWORD`=bot_password
 - `WIKI_API_ENDPOINT`=https://127.0.0.1:8080/api.php